csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 51. F. F. Yao, "Efficient Dynamic Programming Using Quadrangle Inequalities," Proceedings of the

 Twelfth Annual ACM Symposium on the Theory of Computing (1980), 429-435.

-页码，82/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 52. J. Ziv and A. Lempel, "A Universal Algorithm for Sequential Data Compression," IEEE